mtkennerly/poetry-dynamic-versioning/README.md

 so you should migrate to the standardized plugin and Poetry 1.2.0+.

 ## Installation
+If you've previously installed the deprecated `poetry-dynamic-versioning-plugin` package, be sure to uninstall it before proceeding.

 * Run: `poetry self add "poetry-dynamic-versioning[plugin]"`
 * Add this section to your pyproject.toml:
   ```toml